Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 Python (GraalVM) performance characteristics:

-• ❌ 3,247x penalty for non-cached contexts
+• ~2,000× penalty for non-cached contexts (full cycle / pre-compiled)

-• Better alternatives: Use ISL for JSON, reserve Python for ML/data science workloads
+• Better alternatives: Use ISL for JSON; reserve Python for ML/data science workloads

 MVEL performance characteristics: